Falola-Uthman/Polymorphism-Code/README.md

 - Demonstrated the execution of the script in a controlled environment, confirming the script’s integrity and the security of the encryption process.

-## Visual Representation of the SOC Automation Lab Workflow
+## Visual Representation of the Polymorphism Code Workflow

 ![Password Checker](https://github.com/Falola-Uthman/Polymorphism-Code/assets/50869547/5a7c7018-1846-49d5-801e-47220d4aed9a)
 Ref 1: Password Checker: The initial script assessing password strength.